 Boosted dopamine levels contribute to a decrease in depression and anxiety.
 With the prevalence of co-occurring disorders in many addicts and alcoholics, depression and anxiety tend to be common in many people in recovery.
 If you are experiencing these feelings, getting outside and taking a walk can help to get your heart rate up and your depression and anxiety down.

 Most addicts and alcoholics develop a severe disregard for discipline while they are drinking and using.
 The rules no longer applied to you as you would do anything to get your next drink or drug.
 Once you have returned to society, though, you find that every other person adheres to some sort of discipline in their everyday lives.

-Using exercise in sobriety can help you develop discipline that you lost while you were in active addiction and alcoholism.
+Using exercise in sobriety can help you develop a discipline that you lost while you were inactive addiction and alcoholism.
 Making a plan to exercise 30 minutes per day, 5 days per week and sticking to it can create and encourage consistency in your life.
 Not only will this help your health but it will carry over into your work or school activities to help you become a better employee and student.

 Replacing Substance Abuse with a Healthy Addiction Using Exercise in Sobriety

 As mentioned earlier, exercise affects the brain’s production of dopamine.
 Using drugs and drinking alcohol also impacts the dopamine receptors in your brain, so it can be helpful to replace drinking with exercise in sobriety.
 The impact of exercise on dopamine production can help to replicate the feelings you had while active in your substance abuse but in a healthier way.

 There is a reason many addicts and alcoholics in recovery replace drugs and alcohol with exercise.
 Implementing healthy habits in your life will help you push out your harmful old coping skills and replace them with helpful ones.